Governors

 Vacancies

-The governing body of Patcham Junior School is recruiting to fill one co-opted vacancy at the moment.
+There is one vacancy, for a co-opted governor, at the moment.
 We would be interested to hear from potential volunteers who have an interest in school improvement and have skills and experience in any of: being a parent/carer of a child currently at the school, Finance, Human Resources (HR), Business, reflect the diversity of or have links in the Patcham community.

 Governors are all volunteers who wish to make a positive contribution to the school and the education of all its students and governors find it a rewarding experience.
 The governing body’s overriding responsibility is to work in partnership with the Headteacher, to promote the continuous improvement in the performance of the school.
 We play an important part in raising school standards through our three key roles.